givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by step - Big Compute.md

                 },
     ```

-17. Save the JSON file by selecting Write Out by typing Control + O followed by Enter to leave the name set to job.json
+17. Save the JSON file by selecting Write Out by typing Control + O followed by Enter to leave the name set to job.json.
+Use Contol + X to quit nano

 18. The template for the job is now ready for use by an end user